Tulip-0333/docs/en-GB/deltaapi/appendix.md

 * _Please note that these can be combined.
 Eg: `20 <=> 16 | 4` is a Tournament Staff who has Donor._
 * _Username color priority: `Blue > Red > Bright Yellow > Pale Yellow`_
-* _Also note that the Pink name that "BanchoBot" has on the official server is hardcoded in the client, based on the username, so it's not possible to give any other user a pink name if their name is not "BanchoBot"_
+* _Also note that the Pink name that "BanchoBot" has on the official server is hardcoded in the client, based on the username, so it's not possible to give any other user a pink name, unless their username is "BanchoBot"_

 ### Multiplayer scoring types